Regular License Testing

-You must provide a vehicle for the test.
-The vehicle must be safe and have all of the following in working condition:
+You must provide a safe vehicle with a valid license plate, registration card, and insurance card for the test.
+The vehicle must have all of the following in working condition:

 - Windshield wipers